-A UE does not expect to detect a DCI format scheduling a PDSCH reception or having associated HARQ-ACK information report without scheduling a PDSCH reception, and indicating a resource for a PUCCH transmission with corresponding HARQ-ACK information in a slot if the UE previously detects a DCI format scheduling a PUSCH transmission in the slot and if the UE multiplexes HARQ-ACK information in the PUSCH transmission.

-<< unchanged text is omitted >>
+A UE does not expect to detect a unicast DCI format scheduling a PDSCH reception or having associated unicast HARQ-ACK information report without scheduling a PDSCH reception, and indicating a resource for a PUCCH transmission with corresponding unicast HARQ-ACK information in a slot if the UE previously detects a DCI format scheduling a PUSCH transmission in the slot and if the UE multiplexes the unicast HARQ-ACK information in the PUSCH transmission.
+The UE does not include in a HARQ-ACK codebook that the UE multiplexes in the PUSCH transmission multicast HARQ-ACK information associated with multicast DCI formats provided in PDCCH receptions that end after the PDCCH reception providing the DCI format scheduling the PUSCH transmission and timeline conditions in clause 9.2.5 do not consider respective multicast PDSCH receptions or SPS PDSCH releases.<< unchanged text is omitted >>

 Proposal 4: A UE determines a PUCCH resource for mixed mode multicast HARQ-ACK from PUCCH resources used for the “ACK/NACK” reporting mode.
 Include the following text proposal in clause 18 of TS 38.213 v17.3.0.